Hari-nāma Cintāmaṇi – Chapter Five

 Giriśādi devatā vibhinnāṁśa haiyāo sāmānya jīva nan tāṅhārā pañcāśat-guṇa-viśiṣṭa (Śiva and the other Devas are Also Vibhinnāṁśas, But They Are Not Ordinary Jīvas Since They Possess Fifty-five Qualities)

 tad-adhika parimāṇe sarvadā saṁyuta

-(2) The greater the number of drops present in a jīva, the greater the number of all these qualities.
+(2) The greater the number of ‘droplets’ present in a jīva, the greater the number of all these qualities.

 (3) In addition to these fifty qualities, Śiva and the other Devas also possess five more which manifest partially within them.
 In other words, all these qualities are not complete except in viṣṇu-tattva.

-“These fifty or fifty-five qualities are completely present within Viṣṇu – all the śāstra says this.
+“These fifty-five qualities are present within Viṣṇu in full – all the śāstra declare this.

 tad-vyatīta āra pañca-guṇa nārāyaṇe

 “Apart from these, five other qualities are present within Nārāyaṇa.
-No one else possesses these qualities.
+They do not exist in anyone else.

-“Viṣṇu-tattva, the Supreme Controller, possesses sixty qualities.
+“The Supreme Controller, viṣṇu-tattva, possesses sixty qualities.
 Girīśa (Śīva) and the other Devas are His servants.

 viṣṇu sarva-jīveśvara sarva-deveśvara